PREP FOOTBALL: Cedartown falls to top-ranked Cartersville

 CARTERSVILLE — Cedartown gave its all against the top team in the state on defense, but came up well short in a 24-2 loss to Cartersville to open Region 5-4A play.

-The Bulldogs kept the game competitive with the Purple Hurricanes in the first half, but felt the pressure of the defense throughout the game as Clemson commit and senior running back Kobe Pryor found himself tangled all night.
+The Bulldogs kept the game competitive with the Purple Hurricanes in the first half, but felt the pressure of the defense throughout the game as Clemson commit and senior running back Kobe Pryor found himself tangled all night last Friday.

 “By the time we’d get some momentum going, we’d come up on a penalty,” Cedartown head coach Doyle Kelley said.
 “I don’t know ... our kids are playing hard.
 They’re fighting hard.
 We gave a great effort tonight.
 I don’t think the score is an indication of how hard we played.”